1. Home

 What are the average monthly road fuel prices in the UK?

-The average price of petrol and diesel in the UK in 2024
+The average UK petrol price per litre and diesel price per litre in 2024

 Date